 However, there's still a way with NIUBI Partition Editor by cloning this disk to another larger one.
 You can extend partition C and other data volumes with extra disk space.
 Watch the video how to expand C drive by cloning:

-To extend C drive in Windows 10 (32 & 64 bit), the native Disk Management tool can only accomplish by deleting the continuous partition.
-You can't do do this in most cases, so you'd better run NIUBI Partition Editor.
-Select the right way according to your disk partition structure.
+To extend C drive in Windows 10 (32 & 64 bit), the native Disk Management tool can only achieve by deleting the continuous partition.
+You can't do do this in most cases, so NIUBI Partition Editor is best choice.
+Better than other software, it has innovative 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect your system and data.
+Select the corresponding method according to your own disk partition structure.